The Health Benefits Of Beetroot Explained: Beet It!

 - Allergic Reaction; People who are allergic to beets can suffer from reactions such as the following:

 - Rashes; Allergic reactions to beetroot consumption can include rashes.
 With certain people, it can even go as far as people complaining of constriction of their vocal chords.

 - Hives; Hives can show up alongside rashes and red itchiness.
 Those who do suffer from any of these reactions should consult a doctor.
-Although, most of the side effects are uncommon and when they do occur, it is usually due to an over-consumption of beets and beetroot juice itself.
+Although, most of the side effects are uncommon.
+When they do occur, it is usually due to an over-consumption of beets and beetroot juice itself.

 - Itchiness; Along-side rashes and hives, the skin can become itchy and red.
 The itchiness may appear in and around the throat area or a patch of skin on the body may become itchy and red.
 Again like hives and rashes, this is in extreme cases and may relate to allergies.
 If symptoms persist, seek a physician.